-The Board of Directors of the Company at its meeting held on 25th June, 2020 had appointed Mr. Ramesh Shah (DIN 00029864) as additional director (Independent Director) of the Company who holds office pursuant to the provisions of section 161 of the Companies Act, 2013 upto the date of this Annual General Meeting or last date of Annual General Meeting for the financial year ended 2019-20 should have been held, whichever is earlier.
-He fulfils all criteria of Listing

-Regulations as well as the provisions of section 149(6) of Companies Act, 2013 for appointment as Independent Director of the Company.
-He has also given declaration that he fulfils and complies with all the conditions specified in the Section 149(6) of Companies Act, 2013 making his eligible to be appointed as Independent Director of the Company at ensuing Annual General Meeting.
+The Board of Directors of the Company at its meeting held on 12th November, 2020 had appointed Mrs. Nishi Sabharwal (DIN 06963293) as an additional director (Independent Director) of the Company who holds office pursuant to the provisions of section 161 of the Companies Act, 2013 upto the date of this Annual General Meeting or last date of Annual General Meeting for the financial year ended 2020-21 should have been held, whichever is earlier.
+She fulfils all criteria of Listing Regulations as well as the provisions of section 149(6) of Companies Act, 2013 for appointment as Independent Director of the Company.
+She has also given declaration that she fulfils and complies with all the conditions specified in the Section 149(6) and Schedule IV of Companies Act, 2013 making her eligible to be appointed as an Independent Director of the Company at ensuing Annual General Meeting.

-The Nomination and Remuneration Committee (NRC) of the Board of Directors on the basis of the report of performance evaluation, has recommended appointment of Mr. Ramesh Shah as an Independent Director of the Company.
+The Nomination and Remuneration Committee (NRC) of the Board of Directors on the basis of the report of performance evaluation, has recommended appointment of Mrs. Nishi Sabharwal as an Independent Director of the Company.

-The Board, based on the performance evaluation and as per the recommendation of the Nomination and Remuneration Committee, considers that, given his background and experience, Mr. Ramesh Shah would be beneficial to the Company and it is desirable to appoint him as an Independent Director.
-Accordingly, it is proposed to appoint Mr. Ramesh Shah as an Independent Director of the Company, not liable to retire by rotation, for a term of 5(Five) consecutive years upto 24th June, 2025, on the Board of the Company.
+The Board, based on the performance evaluation and as per the recommendation of the Nomination and Remuneration Committee, considers that, given her background and experience, Mrs. Nishi Sabharwal would be beneficial to the Company and it is desirable to appoint her as an Independent Director.
+Accordingly, it is proposed to appoint Mrs. Nishi Sabharwal as an Independent Director of the Company, not liable to retire by rotation, for a term of 5(Five) consecutive years upto 11th November, 2025, on the Board of the Company.

-Mr. Ramesh Shah is not disqualified from being appointed as a director in terms of Section 164 of the Companies Act, 2013 ("the Act"), and has given his consent to act as a director.
+Mrs. Nishi Sabharwal is not disqualified from being appointed as a director in terms of Section 164 of the Companies Act, 2013 ("the Act'), and has given her consent to act as a director.

-The Company has also received declaration from Mr. Ramesh Shah that he meets the criteria of independence as prescribed both under Section 149(6) of the Act and under the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 ("Listing Regulations").
+The Company has also received declaration from Mrs. Nishi Sabharwal that she meets the criteria of independence as prescribed both under Section 149(6) and Schedule IV of the Act and under the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 ("Listing Regulations").

-Copy of draft letter of appointment of Mr. Ramesh Shah setting out the terms and conditions of appointment is available for inspection by the members at the registered office of the Company.
+Copy of draft letter of appointment of Mrs. Nish Sabharwal setting out the terms and conditions of appointment is available for inspection by the members at the registered office of the Company.

-None of the other Directors/ Key Managerial Personnel of the Company/ their relatives are, in any way, concerned or interested, financially or otherwise, in the resolution.
+None of the other Director/ Key Managerial Personnel of the Company/ their relatives is in any way, concerned or interested, financially or otherwise, in the resolution.